Emanuel Ringers

 This morning we gathered in the hotel lobby for 9am after eating the breakfast that was provided for us.
 It was very good and there were many different options like miso, soup, rice, bread, croissants, and different types of fish.
 This is what our breakfast set up looked like.

 After breakfast, we took a short walk to the subway station where we took a very modern looking subway which was a short ride and then we took about a 30 minute ride on the train to the ferry which took us to Miyajima.
-The ferry ride was short, but we had a very good view of both the mainland of Japan and the island.
-It was nice on the ferry to get a good breeze after being outside in the brutal heat. > >

 After the ferry ride, we all walked together to the entrance of the shrine.
 The shrine was very cool because it was built over water. because of this, we got a nice photo with everyone!